 Between 1975 and May 2007, the QSO was divided into two sub-divisions: “for Community Service” to recognise voluntary service to the community, and “for Public Services” to recognise service through elected and appointed office.
 This distinction was removed on 21 May 2007.
 At this time the design of the badge of the QSO was slightly amended to reflect the changes.
 The effigy of The Queen is now the same as that used on other New Zealand medals, and the inscriptions on the badge of the Order now read “FOR SERVICE” and “MŌ NGA MAHI NUI.
 A 1975 to May 2007 QSO is shown on this page.

-More information on the Queen's Service Order is available at the New Zealand Honours Secretariat website.
+More information on the Queen's Service Order is available at the New Zealand Honours Unit website.

 The Queen's Service Order also has an associated medal: the Queen's Service Medal (QSM).